akawana/ComfyUI-Utils-extra/README.md

 This design minimizes memory churn and Python overhead, making it significantly faster than traditional pipe merge nodes.

+---
+## Setter & Getter

+These nodes already exist in several other packs.
+My goal was to make them faster.
+In my implementation, the nodes do not use JavaScript to store or pass data.
+All data is passed only through Python and direct connections between nodes.
+Simply put, they hide links and hide outputs and inputs.

+In my setup, JavaScript is responsible only for updating the list of variables and does not affect the Run process in any way.
+Based on my comparisons, in complex workflows with 20–30 Getter/Setter nodes, my nodes perform much faster.

+---
 ## Index Multiple
 **Category:** `utils/list`